astllabs/uow-diss/README.md

 # Automated Panoramic Mapping of Virtual Worlds with a GeoGuessr-Style Platform for Apex Legends

-A third year project in partial requirement for a Computer Science BSc at the University of Warwick, supervised by [Dr Greg Watson](https://warwick.ac.uk/fac/sci/dcs/people/greg_watson/) and [Dr Alex Dixon](https://warwick.ac.uk/fac/sci/dcs/people/alex_dixon/).
+A third year project for a Computer Science BSc at the University of Warwick, supervised by [Dr Greg Watson](https://warwick.ac.uk/fac/sci/dcs/people/greg_watson/) and [Dr Alex Dixon](https://warwick.ac.uk/fac/sci/dcs/people/alex_dixon/).

 ## Abstract